Oslo study: Study

 Cæsar Boeck, head of the Department of Dermatology at Oslo University Hospital, Rikshospitalet in Oslo, Norway, believed that mercury was ineffective and that it interfered with the body's natural defense mechanisms.
 He consequently prohibited the use of mercury to treat patients and began withholding all treatment from patients in his wards.
 These patients included men and women with primary and secondary syphilis.
 Under Boeck's direction, treatment was ultimately withheld from approximately 2,000 patients between 1891 and 1910.
 He recorded detailed observations of his patients, who were hospitalized until their symptoms had cleared sufficiently.
 Patients remained hospitalized for an average of 3.6 months, with the shortest hospital stay being 1 month and the longest being 12 months.

 Caesar Boeck may have been influenced by his uncle, Carl Wilhelm Boeck, who also opposed the use of mercury as treatment.
-Carl Wilhelm preferred the treatment method developed by French physician ,Joseph-Alexandre Auzias-Turenne, who exposed patients infected with syphilis to infectious material taken from the chancres of patients with early-stage syphilis.
+Carl Wilhelm preferred the treatment method developed by French physicianJoseph-Alexandre Auzias-Turenne, who exposed patients infected with syphilis to infectious material taken from the chancres of patients with early-stage syphilis.
 This was intended to inoculate patients against the disease in a manner similar to variolation.
 Carl Wilhelm exposed 1,075 patients to infectious material, which had a negative impact on their health.
 Caesar Boeck took a different approach by recommending that his patients improve their health through rest and diet.
 He began administering the antibiotic drug Salvarsan to his patients in 1910, shortly after the drug was introduced.

 Between 1925 and 1927, Edvin Bruusgaard conducted a follow up study to document the health outcomes for 473 former patients who had been denied treatment by Boeck.
 He published his findings in a paper titled "The Fate of Syphilitics who had received no Specific Treatment" in 1929.
 His paper claimed that 27.9% of the surveyed patients had been spontaneously cured.
 It also claimed that 70% of all syphilis patients were not inconvenienced by the disease, although it acknowledged the severe symptoms experienced by the other 30%, including cardiovascular disease and premature death.